Huurtoeslag: Your guide to rent allowance in the Netherlands

 How much is the rent allowance in the Netherlands?

-The rent allowance varies depending on income, property size, fiscal partners, and children.
-If you earn the minimum salary in the Netherlands of €2,123 monthly, you’ll cover around €192 of your rent by yourself.
-Generally, the higher your rent is and the lower your income, the more housing benefits you can receive.
+The rent allowance varies depending on income, property type, fiscal partners, and children.
+For example, if your rent is €700 and you earn the minimum salary in the Netherlands of €2,371 monthly, then you will get a rental allowance of €195 per month.
+Generally, the higher your rent is and the lower your income, the more rental allowance you can receive.

 How do you apply for housing allowance in the Netherlands?